 - a.
 Night staff The assessment score hours indicate the level of habilitative hours a person needs, including awake night hours.
 Sleep night hours are not considered habilitative and therefore a percentage was included in the program support component of the rate to account for sleep night hours. - b.
 Room and board costs that the participant pays to the DD licensed provider are subject to the following limitations: - 1) Charges to individuals must not be greater than the individual's Supplemental Security Income (SSI) less a predetermined amount for personal incidental expenses, plus the average dollar value of Supplemental Nutrition Assistance Program (SNAP) benefits received by the individual.
 Personal incidental expenses are valued at one hundred thirty-five dollars for group-home individuals. - 2) For residential units or individuals receiving rental assistance, the governmental unit providing the subsidy must establish the room charges. - Room and board rates must reflect the average dollar value of any energy assistance program benefits, if offered. - c.
 A personal assistance retainer payment is allowed for reimbursement during a participant's temporary absence from the setting.
-The personal assistance retainer allows for continued payment while a participant is away from the setting to ensure stability and continuity of staffing up to thirty calendar days per year per participant. - d.
+The personal assistance retainer allows for continued payment while a participant is away from the setting to ensure stability and continuity of staffing up to thirty calendar days per year per participant. - 1) If a participant has utilized all allowed retainer days (30 per calendar year), the provider may bill the participant privately for additional retainer days.
+The provider must have a policy in place to address this, and this policy must be reviewed with participants on admission and on an annual basis.
+The rate for these additional days must be equal or less than the participants' established retainer rate.

+- d.
 In accordance with Section 1902(h) of the Social Security Act (42 U.S.C.
-1396a(h)), states' Medicaid programs are permitted to provide home-and community- based services (HCBS) to individuals in acute care hospital setting.

-1) Refer to page 36 on this document for further guidance on services in acute care hospital setting.
+1396a(h)), states' Medicaid programs are permitted to provide home-and community- based services (HCBS) to individuals in acute care hospital setting. - 1) Refer to page 36 on this document for further guidance on services in acute care hospital setting.